edwhu/hueds/README.md

-### Hello, thanks for dropping by.
+### Hello!
-I'm trying to make robots act more intelligently.
+I'm trying to make robots more intelligent.
 Here's a short list of the research themes I'm exploring.

 - Robotics
   - Manipulation: Objects are diverse in all sorts of properties: shape, color, deformability, functionality, etc. Is ML the key to handling such variability?